-Manuscriptcritique icon A manuscript critique by an experienced editor can give a generalized opinion of whether or not a new or hobbyist writer is on the right track.
-By contrast, thorough book editing by a respected professional is far more specific, providing an in-depth, microscopic view of a manuscript, pinpointing precise areas in need of attention during an intensive rewrite.
+A manuscript critique by an experienced editor provides a generalized assessment of whether or not a new or hobbyist writer is on the right track

 Which is best for you?
 If you’re a serious, more advanced author with a goal of professional publication, skip the manuscript critique and go for book editing.

-While both services may provide encouragement, be prepared for critical feedback as well.
-The truth hurts, but that’s what you want.
+While both may provide encouragement, be prepared for critical feedback as well.
+The truth hurts, but that’s what you need.
 You can’t learn from praise; only from criticism.

 Can you get by without either service?
 If you’re writing fiction, absolutely not; especially if you’re writing a novel.
 As the Washington Post notes, "every great novelist needs an editor."

 As Stephen King's first editor and publisher, I've obviously been around awhile.
-Why should you trust Get bio info on Manuscript Critique book editor Michael Garrettme to give you honest advice?
+Why should you trust me to give you honest advice?
 Check out my bio and see.

 Unpublished authors can be easy targets for industry scammers who play by a loose set of rules.
 As a result, you’ve likely been exposed to their tactics already and perhaps have even come to accept some.